Damthithanhthuan/wiki.cryptowar.network/README.md

 > This wiki is published at: [https://wiki.cryptowar.network/](https://wiki.cryptowar.network/)

-#### A DEFI Game Platform and gaming experience On Binance Smart Chain
+#### Nền tảng trò chơi DEFI và trải nghiệm trò chơi trên Binance Smart Chain

 CryptoWar is a Play to Earn NFT RPG in which players participate in the process of acquiring legendary Blades and powerful Heroes to wield them through the marketplace.
 Being forked and improved by [https://XBN.finance](https://XBN.finance) on the Binance Smart Chain platform, CryptoWar enables the players to be engaged in battles to earn xBlade tokens by using their assets minted in the ERC-271 standard to facilitate transactions on the proprietary marketplace